peviitor-ro/Scrapers_Matei/README.md

 1. **Configuration**: Set up the necessary parameters, such as the URLs of company websites and the structure of job information you want to extract.
 2. **Scraping**: Run the script to initiate the scraping process, which will access the specified websites and extract job information.
-3. **Analysis and Storage**: Process and analyze the extracted data as needed, and store it in a relevant format such as databases or CSV files.
+3. **Analysis and Storage**: Process and analyze the extracted data as needed, and store it in a relevant format.

 ## Contributions 🤝